 (First posted March 12, 2015.
 This year’s Father’s Day post — “Rain in the Pecos for Father’s Day” — is just below this Canyon Road story).

-My father and I were standing in what we used to call Percy’s Field, a brushy couple of acres that ran from Canyon Road down to the Santa Fe River.
+My father and I were photographed in Percy’s Field, a brushy couple of acres running down from Canyon Road down to the Santa Fe River.
 The day was bright and hopeful.
 It was about 1960.

-It’s hard for me to realize, looking at the photo, that I would be a problem drinker only six or seven years later, barely graduating from high school.
+It’s hard for me to realize that I would be a problem drinker only six or seven years later, barely graduating from high school.
 Thirty-five years later, I would nod to a hospital nurse to unplug my hard-drinking father from life support.
 I think I was 11 when the 1960 photo was taken.
-Bob Robertson was 32 then, 66 when he died.
+My father, Bob Robertson, was 32.
+He was 66 when he died.

-Not long before he died, he and I survived a sailing capsize — probably my fault and he was not well — treading water face to face in the middle of a lake before resolving to right the boat and sail to shore.
-We went backpacking for his 64th birthday.
+Not long before he died, my father I weathered a treacherous sailing capsize, treading water face to face in the middle of a lake before resolving to right the boat and sail to shore.
+We went backpacking near the Rio Grande headwaters for his 64th birthday.
 I set a course too far and steep but he didn’t complain.
-He neglected to tell me about his failing liver as we sat by a fire at night and slept side-by-side in a two-man tent.
+We sat by a fire at night and slept side-by-side in a two-man tent.
+He didn’t tell me about his failing liver.

-My father took me to artist Hal West’s studio at the corner of Canyon Road and Escondido that same morning.
+My father took me to artist Hal West’s studio at the corner of Canyon Road and Escondido that morning of the Percy’s Field photograph.
 I had a bowl of pinto beans from the pot on Hal’s wood-burning stove.
 I think it was Sunday.

 –30–